Co-production of knowledge in the Case of the Granbio Advanced Bio-refinery in Alagoas, Northeast Brazil

 - Dr Joshua Kirshner (Department of Environment and Geography, University of York)

-- Professor Jean Grugel (Department of Politics, IGDC, University of York)
+- Professor Jean Grugel (Department of Politics and International Relations, IGDC, University of York)

 - Professor Paul Walton (Department of Chemistry, University of York)